ycpcs/cs496-spring2014/labs/lab05.md

 HTTP requests in Android
 ------------------------

 Since Android applications are written in Java, we can utilize many of the same classes as we did on the PC when accessing web services.
-Thus we can issue requests and receive responses (possibly in XML) and process them in a similar fashion.
-In particular, we can use the same [Apache HttpComponents](http://hc.apache.org/). discussed in [lab01](lab01.html) (For complete details, [read the tutorial](http://hc.apache.org/httpcomponents-client-ga/tutorial/html/).)
-Hence an example web request to the geocoding service from [lab01](lab01.html) might be
+Thus we can issue requests and receive responses (possibly in JSON or XML) and process them in a similar fashion.
+In particular, we can use the same [Apache HttpComponents](http://hc.apache.org/). discussed in [lab03](lab03.html) (For complete details, [read the tutorial](http://hc.apache.org/httpcomponents-client-ga/tutorial/html/).)
+Hence an example web request to the geocoding service from [lab03](lab03.html) might be

     // Create HTTP client
     HttpClient client = new DefaultHttpClient();